 3.11.
-Proven Market Need
+Meeting Proven Market Need

 The Sponsor must establish the need and demand (i.e., market feasibility) for the type and cost of housing proposed by completing a qualified Market Study.
-Additionally, projects that are new construction must be located in housing markets with a vacancy rate of 5.0% or less, as demonstrated by the Market Study.

 A disinterested party who is approved by the Allocating Agency must conduct an independent, project specific Market Study at the Sponsor's expense that meets the Market Study Standards (Appendix 3).
 The Sponsor must submit this study at the time of application.